dsflow-io/dsflow/README.md

 ## TL;DR;

-- install or update Docker 🐳 (`brew cask install docker`)
+- `brew cask install docker`: install or update Docker 🐳
-- clone this git repository (`git clone ...`) and `cd` into it.
+- `git clone ...`: clone this git repository
+- `cd dsflow`
-- execute `source init.sh` to initialize the dsflow environment and build docker images (_it might take over 10 minutes to download all sources_ ☕️)
+- `source init.sh`: initialize the dsflow environment and build docker images (_it might take over 10 minutes to download all sources_ ☕️)
-- execute `dsflow` to see the list of dsflow commands
+- `dsflow`: see the list of dsflow commands
-- execute `dsflow generate-job`: display the list of job templates
+- `dsflow generate-job`: display the list of job templates
-- execute `dsflow generate-job TEMPLATE_NAME JOB_NAME`: generate a job based on a template
+- `dsflow generate-job TEMPLATE_NAME JOB_NAME`: generate a job based on a template
-- execute `dsflow run JOB_NAME [JOB_PARAMETERS]`: runs the job in its associated container
+- `dsflow run JOB_NAME [JOB_PARAMETERS]`: runs the job in its associated container
-- execute `dsflow start-jupyter` to open the default IDE in your browser (Jupyter Lab with pyspark) at http://localhost:8888/ (default password = `green3`)
+- `dsflow start-jupyter`: open the default IDE in your browser (Jupyter Lab with pyspark) at http://localhost:8888/ (default password = `green3`)
-- execute `dsflow stop-all` to terminate all dsflow Docker containers.
+- `dsflow stop-all`: terminate all dsflow Docker containers

-See documentation below for detailed instructions.
+See [Documentation](#documentation) below for detailed instructions.

 ## Tech stack 360